 Path & Activism

 150 years ago Karl Marx wrote books that made completely clear the source and problems of our economic system, and yet still people are confused as to the validity of this analysis.
 Why has this happened?
 Quite simple.
-The confusion is intended, the confusion is part of the conditioning.
-The analysis of Marxism at a simplistic level analyses the economics of capitalism, and shows how that economics is there to benefit the few at the expense of the many.
+The confusion is intended, the confusion has become part of the conditioning.
+On a simplistic level Marxism analyses the economics of capitalism, and shows how that economics is there to benefit the few at the expense of the many.
 Intellectually at its time it could not be refuted.

-What does this say?
-Firstly it says that the conditioning we are in is not based on truth, and secondly that analysis, intellectualism, sankhara do not hold power however much academics, the adherents of the Church of Reason, would like to claim it does.
+What does this confused scenario indicate?
+Firstly it says that the conditioning we are in is not based on truth, and secondly that analysis, intellectualism, sankhara do not hold power however much academics, the adherents of the Church of Reason (B12 discussed throughout), would like to claim it does.
 Looking fundamentally at political analysis we have a system that has developed, but not changed, from the capitalism of 1867, and we have a Marxist system (which has also developed) that explains why such a system is not in the interests of the people.
-I refer to the contemporary versions of these two systems using the Occupy analysis of the 1% and 99%.
+I refer to the contemporary versions of these two systems using the Occupy approach of the 1% and 99%.
 Instead of accepting these clear analyses people are confused.

 When activism clearly has compassion on its side and yet it is failing then we have to begin to examine why activism is failing, why people are acting in a way that is so distant from their compassionate core.

 Currently there is much exploitation concerning PC.
 Historically correct language came into usage because there was a need to counter the prevailing misuse of hurtful language.
-At the same time as there was promotion of this correct language, there was an intended dual arm of education so that people’s compassion would be enabled and they would understand why the previous language had been so damaging.
-However a group of righteous people put their ideals (sankhara) first, they became increasingly powerful and effectively introduced censorship on those who were not educated enough to realise how harmful their language was.
-Immediately there was an attempt at censorship there grew an egotistical backlash which has recently shown itself in hate crimes that have been enabled by Trump and Brexit.
-There has to be an end to this sort of adherence to self, egotism, that has been funded online.
+At the same time as there was promotion of this correct language, there was an intended dual arm of education so that people’s compassion would be enabled, and they would understand why the previous language had been so damaging.
+However a group of righteous people put their ideals (sankhara) first, they intentionally became increasingly more powerful, their egotistically perceived emotive caring was used to divide the class, and effectively introduced censorship on those who were not educated enough to realise how harmful the hurtful language was.
+Immediately there was an attempt at censorship there grew an egotistical backlash part of which has recently shown itself in hate crimes that have been enabled by Trump and Brexit.
+There has to be an end to this sort of adherence to self, egotism – addiction to egotism, that has received targeted funding online.

-Activists will then argue that truth will out.
+Currently activists argue that truth will out.
 If they present the truth then eventually people will choose the truth.
 But there is no evidence for this, in fact there is 150 years of evidence that truth has got very little to do with it.
-And if activism is based on presenting ideas then funding can pay for the ideas they want, they can pay for the conditioning that suits the 1%.
+And if activism is based on presenting ideas then funding can pay for the ideas the funding wants, they can pay for the conditioning that suits the 1%.